Kazerun: Zand dynasty

 Zandiyeh government map.
 The city of Kazerun is located in the southwest of Iran.

 Khajeh Ali Qoli Khan Afshar Kazeruni, the then ruler of Kazerun, played an important role in the establishment and stabilization of the Zand dynasty.
 In 1753, when Karim Khan Zand was preparing to fight Azad Khan Afghan and his representative, Fath-Ali Khan Afshar, in Khesht, 60 kilometers from today's Kazerun, Ruler of Kazerun joined Karim Khan Zand's army with riflemen from Kazerun.
-Karim Khan, who was defeated by Azad Khan in the previous battle, was able to defeat the Azad Khan's army with the help of forces of Kazerun.
+Karim Khan, who was defeated by Azad Khan in the battle of Kamarej in 1754, was able to defeat the Azad Khan's army with the help of forces of Kazerun.

 After that, the ruler of Kazerun became one of the trusted and very close people to Karim Khan Zand.
 However, in 1761, when Karim Khan Zand sent some of the nobles of Fars region, including the ruler of Kazerun, to suppress the rebellion of Fath-Ali Khan Afshar in Azerbaijan, the Fars army was defeated by the army of Fath-Ali Khan Afshar in Qareh Chaman near Tabriz, and some of these nobles from The rule of Kazerun is that they escape from battle.

 They are arrested in Isfahan and the ruler of Kazerun is sentenced to be blinded.
-But with the intercession of Mirza Mohammad Kalantar, the Fars Sheriff, Khajeh Ali Qoli Khan Afshar, the ruler of Kazerun is forgiven.
+With the intercession of Mirza Mohammad Kalantar, the Fars Sheriff, Khajeh Ali Qoli Khan Afshar, the ruler of Kazerun is forgiven.
 In 1784, when Jafar Khan Zand conquered Isfahan, the ruler of Kazerun was also one of his companions.

 After that, Jafar Khan Zand appointed him to ruler of Qom and Kashan, and in the same year, Khajeh Ali Qoli Khan Afshar Kazeruni suppressed the revolt of Jandaq Arabs led by Mohammad Hasan Khan Arab Ameli.
 But he promised him the security of his life and sent him to Isfahan, to Jafar Khan Zand.
 But Jafar Khan, contrary to his promise, ordered the murder of Mohammad Hasan Khan Arab Ameli and his entourage.
 This issue made Khajeh Ali Qoli Khan Afshar very angry, and he left the government of Qom and Kashan and returned to his hometown Kazerun.